raffasan13/manager-readme/README.md

   * #### Motivation as a tool

   * #### Empowerment teams
 I value and appreciate you being proactive and acting with certain level of autonomy on your tasks.
+This is a great way to empower people, and empowered people naturally makes an empowered team.

   * #### Setting the expectations